mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 # Stalling to avoid rejection

-While I was in my two months of limbo between "done" and "launched," a friend asked me if I was stalling subconsciously.
+While I was in my two-month limbo between "done" and "launched," a friend asked me if I was stalling subconsciously.

 >Do you think you're putting off the launch because it's scary to show the product to people?

 The thought had occurred to me, but I quickly dismissed it.
-I used to work in sales, cold calling customers and hearing "no" 40 times per day.
+I used to work in sales, cold calling customers and hearing "no" 40 times a day.
 I wasn't afraid of rejection.
 If I learned anything from that job, it was to let "no" roll off my back.

 The day I launched, I sat down to write my first cold pitch: an email to a recipe app developer who didn't know me.
-I had to explain why their app should integrate with my ingredient parsing service.
+I had to explain why their app should integrate with my ingredient service.

-For half an hour, I stared at the blank email struggling to write anything.
+For half an hour, I stared at the blank screen struggling to write anything.
 I had explained my service to friends dozens of times, but this was different.
-Every time I thought of a benefit of my service, I imagined the customer replying, "Why is that worth what you're charging?
-How would my business make more money if I used this?"
-I froze up.
+Every time I wrote down a benefit of my service, I imagined the customer's responses:

+>Why is that worth what you're charging?

+>How does that earn my business more money?

+>Why do I need you?

 Uh oh.
 I *was* afraid of rejection.

 # A different type of rejection

 This wasn't at all like when I worked in sales.
-In that job, I was selling fiber Internet.
-It was very easy to let rejection roll off my back because I wasn't at all responsible for the product.
+In that job, I was selling fiber Internet, but I didn't lay the fiber or design the network.
+It was easy to take rejection in stride.

 Now, I was selling something I created.
 What's more, I was selling *software* that I created.
-Writing software is tied so tightly to my identity.
+Writing software is so tightly tied to my identity.
 It's the skill that I'm most proud of and what I believe I do best.

 {% include image.html file="rejection.jpg" alt="Fear of rejection cartoon" max_width="800px" img_link=true %}

-If I show my product to a customer, they might think, "This isn't very good.
+If I showed my product to a customer, they might think, "This isn't very good.
 You're trying to sell it, so you must think it's good.
 Therefore, **you** are not very good."

 # The harsh reality

+After dozens of emails and zero sales, it began to dawn on me that I was the developer who invested months into something that customers didn't really want.

-The people who needed it had already rolled their own in-house solution.
-Everyone else didn't think it was worth their time.
+There were businesses that could use a service like mine, but but the ones who really needed it had already rolled their own solution in-house.
+The rest agreed that it was a neat service, but couldn't justify the cost, even though I only charged $20/month.

-Yeah it's a fraction of a cent per ingredient plus the cost of development time to integrate my service plus the cost of an additional external dependency in their application.
-Let's say that they value those costs at around $2,000 and they make $3 per sale of their app.
-Were they going to attract hundreds of new customers by using my ingredient parsing service?
+And that's where I discovered the fatal flaw in my strategy.
+The largest cost for my customers wasn't my monthly fee, but rather the cost of modifying their app to integrate my service.

+On top of that, they have to weigh the cost of an additional external dependency.
+What happens if my service has an outage?
+Does their app simply stop working?
+Or do they need to build a whole secondary mode of operation for when my service fails?

 # I did it backwards

 Looking back, I realize that I did the whole thing backwards.
 I cold-pitched to customers as a last step, but I should have done it before writing a line of code.

-I considered reaching out to customers early in development, but I talked myself out of it.
-I rationalized that customers could say yes to the idea but then never buy the product.
+I considered this early on, but I rationalized my decision to build the product first.
+I told myself that customers could say yes to the idea but then never buy the product.
 And that's true.
 The sale isn't real until the customer hands over their credit card.
-But I didn't consider the useful information I'd gain from the opposite case.

-It's easy for a customer to agree to the idea in theory and never buy the product.
-The reverse is unlikely.
-If the customer said no at the concept stage, they're not going to change their mind after I build it.
+I didn't consider the useful information I'd gain from the opposite case.
+If the customer says no at the concept stage, they're not going to change their mind after I build it.

 # Lessons learned